craftup/node-mongo-tenant/CONTRIBUTING.md

 ## First of all

-Any contribution is welcome and feel free to suggest updates to this document as well :)
+Any contribution is welcome.
+This project is committed to the following [CODE OF CONDUCT](CODE_OF_CONDUCT.md).

 ## How can I contribute?